vhbui02/til/11ty/11ty-cheatsheet.md

   eleventyConfig.setServerPassthroughCopyBehavior("passthrough"); // def="copy", files are referenced directly and will not be copied to your output directory.
 Changes to passthrough file copies WILL NOT trigger an 11ty build but will live reload appropriately in the dev server

-  // structured content at a collection level eleventyConfig.addCollection("work", (collection) =>
+  // structured content at a collection level
+  // CAUTION: inner callback order of execution is unknown, collections creation order is unpredictable
+  // TIPS: consider using filter against a collection created by `tags:` with memoization eleventyConfig.addCollection("work", (collection) =>
     sortByDisplayOrder(collection.getFilteredByGlob("./src/work/*.md"))
   );